WebAssembly/spec/md-proto/WebAssembly.md

  - an index into the selected space.

 **Validation:**
- - For each element in the array:
+ - For each table initializer in the array:
     - The table index is required to be within the bounds of the table index space.
     - A table is identified by the table index in the table space and:
-       - The sum of the start offset and the length of the element initializer array is required to be less than the initial size declared for the table.
+       - The sum of the start offset and the length of the element initializer array is required to be at most the initial size declared for the table.
-       - The start offset is required to be greater than the index of any element in the table that will be initialized by a prior element in the array.
+       - The start offset is required to be greater than the index of any element in the table that will be initialized by a prior table initializer in the array.
        - For each element of the indexed table element initializer:
           - The type of the elements of the selected index space are required to be compatible with the type of the table to be initialized.